 How to export a BIRT report from Actuate BIRT Viewer or Actuate BIRT Interactive Viewer

 - 1 Open a BIRT report in Actuate BIRT Viewer or Interactive Viewer. - 2 Select Export Content from the viewer menu.
-The new MyCSV format shows up in the Export Formats as shown in Figure 23-8.
+The new MYCSV format shows up in Export Format, as shown in Figure 30-7.